Asudox/asudox/README.md

 - [ ] A federated anime tracker with the ActivityPub protocol

 ### Currently doing
-- Revolt (revolt.chat) Rust Library
+- ON HOLD: Revolt (revolt.chat) Rust Library